Ask Clever Questions in Your Negotiations

 - Emotional thermometer

-These are the kinds of questions that can be very counter productive, confrontational and evoke negative emotional responses.
+These are the kinds of questions that can be counter productive, confrontational and evoke negative emotional responses.
 When used in wrong stage of a negotiation, you might put your counterpart on the defensive or cause them to respond aggressively in return.
 Either way, your negotiation could end up being de-railed without your intending to self-destruct.
+In our sales negotiation skills courses in particular, participants gain practice in handling these types of manipulative tactical questions, so that they won’t feel so shell shocked in their real world negotiations, but will instead have their responses ready.

 Certain kinds of question can result in being too pushy, especially when used at the wrong stage of your negotiation.